bergben/OraclesLinker/README.md

 See [Architecture.md](./Architecture.md)

 ## Usage
-An example usage of the package is shown in the SampleContract.sol under OraclesLinker/contracts.
+An example usage of the package is shown in the FrostInsuranceSampleContract.sol under OraclesLinker/contracts.

 ## Development